anialisiecka/ALIBI/README.md

-ALIBI - Algorithm for Linearization by Incremental graph BuIlding
+# ALIBI - Algorithm for Linearization by Incremental graph BuIlding

+# Input